paulveillard/cybersecurity-soc-compliance/README.md

 # SOC compliance: SOC 1 vs. SOC 2 vs. SOC 3

 ###### Welcome to The World of SOC Complaince:
-> A collection of awesome software, libraries, documents, books, resources and cool stuff about cybersecurity penetration testing.
+> A collection of awesome framework, libraries, documents, learning tutorials, resources about SOC 2 tools and processes.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## Introduction